Go to exercises and answers

 The above example would hold true if the allowed depreciation were 33%.
 If the rate of depreciation were 20% then it would take 5 years to write down the asset completely.

-For the majority of businesses, the rate of depreciation effects profitability and the amount of tax that the business pays.
+For the majority of businesses, the rate of depreciation effects profitability and the amount of tax that the business pays in any one year.
 This is because depreciation is a tax-deductible expense.
 The higher the rate of depreciation the more the business can reduce its tax bill in a given year.
 Many recreation organisations are non-profit organisations and do not pay therefore any tax.
 However even in such organisations it is still necessary to follow the rates of depreciation set down by the tax office.

 Additions and Disposals